 If you use sieving to determine the particle size distribution of various materials, you likely understand the appeal of the sonic sieving method.
 Test sieves are an efficient, productive, and economical means of characterizing the gradation of dry granular materials.
-However, the sieving method is not without limitations.
+However, this method is not without limitations.

-- The particles of some materials become less manageable for sieving as they approach size ranges finer than 20µm or so.
+- The particles of some materials become less manageable for sieving in size ranges finer than 20µm or so.

 - Hygroscopic materials tend to agglomerate (clump) more.